-Both the study and the experiences of users found that taking too much cannabis before going to sleep can produce uncomfortable side effects, such as being sleepy throughout the following day.
+The study, confirming the experiences of recreational users, found that taking too much cannabis before going to sleep can produce uncomfortable side effects, such as being sleepy throughout the following day.

 Furthermore, taking too much cannabis could make it more difficult to fall asleep in the first place, due to marijuana’s biphasic effect — low and high doses can have completely different effects in different users.

-After three weeks of incrementally increasing the dose of dronabinol, the researchers concluded that THC (as a compound) was safe for use, as it eliminated all breathing difficulties and provided more high-quality sleep overall.
+After three weeks of incrementally increasing the dose of dronabinol, the researchers concluded that THC (as a compound) was safe to use, and that it significantly reduced breathing difficulties and enabled higher-quality sleep.

-Thirteen men who used marijuana on a daily basis were given 20 mg’s of THC during the day.
+Thirteen men who used marijuana daily were given 20 mgs of THC during the day.
 The results were also promising:

-All subjects fell asleep quicker but felt more sleepy the next day.
+All subjects fell asleep more quickly but also felt sleepier the next day.

 Now that we know that studies give us the green light to go ahead, it’s time to find out…